Writing for the Web

 When you write for the Web, you write for both people and search engines.

-The college's guidelines on writing for the Web apply to anything that either user would perceive to be a webpage, including a basic page of text, an online form, a calendar, etc.
+The college's guidelines on writing for the Web apply to anything that users would perceive to be a webpage, including a basic page of text, an online form, a calendar, etc.

 - People read and/or interact with webpages.